 If you want to dig into the neighborhood’s palate, hop on a tour from Ybor City Food Tours.
 A great introduction is the Historic Ybor City Food and Drink Walking Tour, offering six food & drink tastings.

-Craft beers fans will also find plenty to love as they walk the streets of Ybor City.
+Craft beer fans will also find plenty to love as they walk the streets of Ybor City.
 Start with the Tampa Bay Brewing Company in Centro Ybor for a flavorful and juicy IPA.
 Or sample flights with a background of street art at the Coppertail Brewing Co. on E. 2nd Avenue.
-For something a little less traditional, Cigar City Cider and Mead to enjoy one of its unique sweet and sour brews.
+For something a little less traditional, head to Cigar City Cider & Mead to enjoy one of its unique sweet and sour brews.

 As Ybor City is Tampa’s entertainment district, there’s plenty available here for a fun night on the town.
 Located in a historic theater, The RITZ Ybor is one of Tampa’s premier event venues.
 Check out upcoming events at their official website.